 11.10 Procurement Process

-11.10.1Where there is a requirement for goods or services, the manager must source those goods or services from the LHB’s approved catalogue.
+11.10.1Where there is a requirement for goods or services, the manager must source those goods or services from the Host Body’s approved catalogue.
 Where a required item is not included within the catalogue, advice must be sought from Procurement Services on opportunities to source those goods or services through public sector contract framework, such as those provided by the Welsh Government’s Commercial Delivery team, NHS Supply Chain or Crown Commercial Services.
 The use of suitable Welsh frameworks (where access is permissible) shall take precedence over frameworks led by public sector bodies located outside of Wales.

 11.10.2‘Goods and Non-Health Services Only’ - In the absence of an existing suitable procurement framework to source the required item, a competition must be operated in accordance with the 2023 Act and the table below.
-The LHB must ensure the value of their requirement considers cumulative spend across the LHB for like requirements and opportunity for collaboration with other NHS Wales Organisations.
+The Chief Commissioner must ensure the value of their requirement considers cumulative spend for like requirements and opportunity for collaboration with other NHS Wales Organisations.